ganeshutah/Jove/For_CS3100_Fall2021/README.md

        - CFG (Chapter 11)
        - **Regular Language Pumping Lemma**
        - **CFL Pumping Lemma**
+       - I am *NOT* asking questions on consistency and completeness for MT-2 (will, for Finals)

      - Given out 11/06 Saturday by 9 AM
      > **MT-2** will be given in two pieces: